tamirla/redux-saga-http-requests/README.md

 ```
 ## API Reference

 * configureRequests(config, requests) - Accepts config object that defines baseURL, and requests object that defines all apis.
-Returns combined reducers that handle all api actions
+Returns combined reducers that handle all api actions. mandatory parameters for each request:
+    * url - the endpoint of this request
+    * store - the store element to which the response will be mapped

+  optional parameters for each request:
+    * method - http method, default is get
+    * urlBuilder - allows to define url for request dynamically, according to given parameters, as demonstrated above
+    * requestHandler - callback invoked before executing the request, if returns non-null object it will cancel the request, can be used as to returned cached results
+    * responseHandler - callback invoked after executing the request, can be used to manipulate response, for example adding request params

 ```js